- Genre: supernatural haunted-house horror.

 The Inheritance

 “We just have to survive two weeks,” Elena joked, trying to ease the awkwardness that had built up between them.
 In the gloom of the front porch, her forced smile looked more like a grimace.
 Sophia nodded timidly, never taking her eyes off the locked front door.
-Something about it made her uneasy as if a silent watcher stood on the other side.
+Something about it made her uneasy, as if a silent watcher stood on the other side.

 Unpacking Haunting Memories

 From the moment they stepped inside, the house felt darker than it should have.
 The hallway lights flickered, and the corners of the rooms seemed to swallow all traces of daylight.
 Their father, who died years earlier, had often said the house was “alive with memories.”
 Katherine used to laugh off his comment, but now it felt much more literal.
-Strange echoes reverberated in the high-ceilinged rooms, and every floorboard groaned underfoot as if complaining of an unspoken burden.

 Elena tossed her suitcases onto the dusty couch in the living room, coughing as clouds of dust erupted.
 “We’ll have to air this place out,” she said, flinging open a window only to find the stale wind outside no better than the stagnant air within.

 Sophia lingered in the foyer, her gaze drawn to the grand staircase that led to the upper floors.
 She remembered being a child, clinging to the banister while her mother gently coaxed her upstairs with stories of fairies and hidden treasures.
 But that comfort was gone now.
 Instead, all she felt was an odd chill.
 She could have sworn something was watching them from the top landing.
-Looking up, she saw a framed portrait of her grandfather—eyes dull and lifeless but oddly fixated on her.

 A Sleepless First Night

 That first night, the sisters decided to sleep in separate bedrooms, each taking one that had once belonged to their grandparents.
 The rooms were musty, the beds creaky, and the moonlight filtering through the broken shutters cast unsettling shadows across the floors.
 Hours ticked by, but sleep refused to visit Sophia.
-She tossed and turned, every rustle of the wind a jolt to her raw nerves.
-Scraping branches against the window sounded like long fingernails clawing at the glass.

 Elena sat up in bed, breathing heavily, drenched in cold sweat.
 The room was empty.
 “Why are you here?”
 Elena mumbled, blinking in confusion.